Anureet19/Stormy/README.md

 # Stormy
 Stormy is a weather application which requests weather forecast data from an API provided by [darksky.net](https://darksky.net/dev).

-This is an android application which is build using java.
+This is an android application which is built using Java.

 ## Weather Updates Screen
 <img src="WeatherUpdatesScreen.jpeg" height="20%" width="40% ">